 As her and her father disappeared, so did I. To go round the corner and weep big, angry tears.
 Tears at a world that forced families to trek continents.
 A world that allowed children and families to be unwell.
 A system that relied on volunteers, rather than governments, to help.

-Over 15 years, I have worked on armed sieges, abuse scandals, deaths in the NHS, the future of management consultancy, innovation and more.
-Throughout these projects the constant has been to grow organisations, so they can improve lives, tackle tricky questions, and be profitable.
+Over 20 years, I have helped respond to armed sieges, abuse scandals, Covid response, premature deaths in the NHS, the digital rights, mental health and more.
+Throughout these projects the constant has been to grow organisations, so they not only thrive but also deliver real change for people.

-I see the three as inextricably linked.
+I see the two as inextricably linked.
 Someone said (shout if you know who and I will credit), “no margin, no mission”.

 Why not that?

-Right now, this is where I want to be.
-It is at the sweet spot of customer research and humanity defining questions.
+For me, this work is at the sweet spot of insight research and humanity defining questions.

 So in summary, why?